Absolute (philosophy)

 In philosophy (often specifically metaphysics), the absolute, (Note: Hegel capitalized das Absolute because German grammar requires this of all nouns.
 Yet, in the words of one of Hegel's recent translators, capitalization in English has "no justification in Hegel's text and, in my view, draws an unwarranted sharp distinction between what is a technical use and what is not.
 Again, it should be left to the reader (or to a note) to decide this question and not imposed by the translator."
 Regardless, the word is sometimes capitalized in English works, whether in relation to Hegel or not.) in most common usage, is an absolute perfect, self-sufficient reality that depends upon nothing external to itself.
-In theology, the term is also used to designate the supreme being or God.
+In various religions, the term is often used to designate the supreme deity of which is said that all existence comes from.
 While the notion of the absolute varies across traditions and thinkers, it generally signifies something that transcends all forms of limitation, relativity, and contingency.